sunil-9/bca_notes/docs/linux/imp questions/unit 1.md

    - Red Hat Enterprise Linux is a commercial Linux distribution known for its stability and focus on the enterprise market.
    - Package Management: RHEL uses the RPM package format and the YUM (Yellowdog Updater, Modified) package manager for software management.
    - Subscriptions and Support: RHEL offers subscriptions that include support and access to certified software packages.
 It is widely used in data centers and server environments.
-Certainly, let's expand the list of Linux distributions to include Linux distributions focused on hacking, security, and privacy:

 3. **Kali Linux:**
    -  Kali Linux is a Debian-based Linux distribution specifically designed for penetration testing, ethical hacking, and digital forensics.